lukasz-madon/awesome-remote-job/CONTRIBUTING.md

 1. [Foo](foo.io) - We are building new certificate provider based on crypocurrencies.
 Python, Scala, JS, Full Time
 1. [Bar](bar.io) - Uber for fruit baskets.
 Node, grunt, JS, workday overlaps New York afternoons (1700 - 2200 UTC)

-- Feel free to post your own company.
+- Feel free to post your own company or site.
+However, make sure there is content before posting - we can't tell whether something is awesome if there is little to see.
+For a good reference, there should be at least six months of content.
-- Companies should have "remote DNA"
+- Companies should have "remote DNA".
 - Link to the career/job page rather than to a single job post.
 - Job boards should be high quality, without paywalls, requiring login, etc.
 - No agencies please.